 7. Quality of Maintenance

-One of — if not the — biggest factors influencing MTBF is the quality and frequency of maintenance performed on equipment.
+One of—if not the—biggest factors influencing MTBF is the quality and frequency of maintenance performed on equipment.
 Carefully planned and executed preventive maintenance helps technicians address potential issues before the machine fails.
-But when failures do occur, technicians need the right tools and techniques to ensure that they repair the machinery correctly, rather than relying on shortcuts that may result in further breakage in the future.
-Companies can track and measure technician performance using employee-focused metrics, such as technician productivity, first-time fix rates, MTTR and other relevant KPIs.
+But when failures do occur, technicians need the right tools and techniques to repair machinery correctly, rather than relying on shortcuts that may result in further breakage in the future.
+Companies can track and measure technician performance using employee-focused metrics, such as technician productivity, first-time fix rates, MTTR, and other relevant KPIs.
 By prioritizing expert repair and maintenance, businesses can make sure that MTBF remains high, and, when the time comes, the right equipment is replaced at the right time to maintain output and high-quality standards.

 8. Software Reliability